 Will homeowners insurance cover damage caused by my backyard livestock?

 Homeowners insurance typically won't cover damage to your property caused by livestock.
 If you're operating a small hobby farm with the intent of selling some products — such as selling your eggs at a local farmer's market — a farmers personal liability endorsement may be added to your policy with some homeowners insurance companies.
-If offered by your insurance company, provide your insurance agent the details of all farming activities on your property to help ensure that you qualify for the endorsement to be added to your policy and you are provided the coverage that you need.
+If offered by your insurance company, provide your insurance agent with the details of all farming activities on your property.
+Offering these details can help ensure that you qualify for the endorsement your insurance company might add to your policy, so you can receive the coverage that you need.

 Does homeowners insurance cover chicken coops?